Personal Trust & Estate

-There are times when a Power of Attorney is needed to handle your financial Affairs, for example, to make investments, sign checks, make deposits, pay bills, sell property, obtain insurance, file tax returns, and do all the things you do to manage your day-to-day affairs.
-If you are no longer able to manage your affairs or in the event of an unfortunate occurrence, WNB Financial, if named as your Power of Attorney, can ensure that your financial affairs will be taken care of in a professional manner, relieving the stress and burden on your family.
+There are times when a Power of Attorney is needed to handle your financial affairs, for example, to make investments, sign checks, make deposits, pay bills, sell property, obtain insurance, file tax returns, and do all the things you do to manage your day-to-day affairs.
+If you're no longer able to manage your affairs or in the event of an unfortunate occurrence, WNB Financial, if named as your Power of Attorney, can ensure that your financial affairs will be taken care of in a professional manner, relieving the stress and burden on your family.

 Guardian / Conservator Account

 WNB Financial can be appointed by the Court to act as guardian of the estate or conservator of the estate for a child or an adult who requires assistance in handling their financial affairs.
 We provide financial management of assets, collection of income, bill paying, and assist with tax preparation and required annual accountings to the Court.
 We strive to provide the family and Guardian-of-the-Person peace of mind in knowing the financial affairs of their loved ones are handled by professionals.

 Special Needs Trust